dpersing/ada-a11y-intro/a11y-presentation.md

 #### Screen reader testing

-Test your page with a screen reader, or a screen reader emulator, to see how a user might actually hear the page.
+Test your page with a screen reader, or a screen reader emulator, to see how a user might actually hear the page. **Keep in mind that all screen readers work slightly differently: they have different shortcut keys and may identify (or not identify) information on the page differently.**

-Today we'll be testing with VoiceOver on your Mac.
+Today we'll be testing with VoiceOver, the screenreader that comes free with your Mac.
 To use VoiceOver:

 1. Open System Preferences > Accessibility.
 1. Select "VoiceOver" from the menu.